kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

 Users can either be global kcp users or users that originate from a specific workspace, e.g. through an OIDC provider configured for that workspace.

-Users that do not originate from the workspace the request is being made to and are not global kcp users are only visible as `system:anonymous` with groups `system:authenticated` and `system:cluster:<logical-cluster>`, where `<logical-cluster>` is the name of the logical cluster backing the workspace they originated from.
+Users that do not originate from the workspace the request is being made to and are not global kcp users are only visible as user `system:anonymous` with groups `system:authenticated` and `system:cluster:<logical-cluster>`, where `<logical-cluster>` is the name of the logical cluster backing the workspace they originated from.